CONFERENCE PROGRAM AND ABSTRACTS

 This paper sets British state action on modern slavery as an essential part of forward-looking ‘Global Britain’, and makes the case that tackling modern slavery should continue to be a policy priority throughout the complex negotiations and adjustments that lie ahead.
 Britain’s commitment to tackling global slavery is not a ‘nice to have’ policy that can be sidelined when all energies are being focused on making Brexit work.
 The paper will argue, using insights from the successes and failures of Britain’s anti-slavery past (both in myth and reality), that British anti-slavery policy needs to enter a new, final phase in which the energies and innovations of key stakeholders around the globe are joined up and targeted to maximum effect.
 Defeating modern slavery and supporting its victims can and should be the success story of our times.
 This paper begins to think about what a ‘grand strategy’ of global anti-slavery might look like, and what role Britain could play in making it a reality.

-Learning and Teaching the History of Slavery (chair: Stacey Robertson)
+Learning and Teaching the History of Slavery (chair: Stacey Robertson, HAS)

 Catherine Armstrong (Loughborough University), “The Lecturer’s Perspective on Teaching Slavery”